Koke (footballer, born 1992): Club career

 On 25 June 2014, Koke signed a new five-year deal with Atlético.
 He was named player of the match in their Champions League group match at Malmö FF on 4 November, scoring the first goal of a 2–0 win.
 In a penalty shootout against Bayer 04 Leverkusen in the round of 16, on 18 March of the following year, he had his attempt saved by Bernd Leno, but his team nonetheless advanced.

 Koke started 2015–16 slowly, scoring one goal and registering not a single assist by the middle of November.
 By the middle of April 2016, after a spell of six decisive passes in as many games, he equalled his season's assist record of 12; later that month he surpassed that tally, also moving to first place in the assists chart ahead of Barcelona's Luis Suárez, and was voted Player of the Month for the second time.

-On 23 October 2016, Koke was sent off for the first time in his career, for two yellow cards in a 0–1 loss at Sevilla.
+On 23 October 2016, Koke was sent off for the first time in his career, for two yellow cards in a 1–0 loss at Sevilla.
 The following 24 May, he signed a new five-year contract until 2024.
 Only two months after turning 26, he entered the top 10 appearance makers in Atlético history with his 361st against Deportivo de La Coruña on 1 April 2018.

 Koke played his 400th official match for the club on 20 January 2019 – becoming the youngest player to do so in the process, at the age of 27 – scoring once and providing one assist in a 3–0 away defeat of SD Huesca.
 After Diego Godín's departure in the summer, he became team captain.

 On 23 June 2020, Koke played his 450th game in a 1–0 away win against Levante UD, again the youngest to reach that figure for the club.
 The following 12 May, as his side neared the league title, he made his 500th appearance in a 2–1 home victory over Real Sociedad, a feat only done before by Adelardo Rodríguez; he broke the former's record on 1 October 2022 in his 554th match, a 2–0 win at Sevilla.

 On 12 February 2023, Koke appeared in his 402nd game in the top division, again surpassing Adelardo, in a 1–0 away defeat of RC Celta de Vigo.
+In March 2024, he agreed to an extension until June 2025.

+Koke featured in his 100th Champions League match on 26 November 2024, in a 6–0 victory at AC Sparta Prague.
+On 2 June 2025, the 33-year-old renewed his link until 2026.